TACC/life_sciences_ml_at_tacc/docs/section4/finding_running_models.rst

    :width: 600
    :align: center

-   The resnet model card at PyTorch Hub.
+   The ResNet model card at PyTorch Hub.

 We don't need to repeat the example here, but we will show the relevant parts on how to load the model.
 Since this was a computer vision problem, we were able to use the `torchvision` library to load the